EmmanuelC1/TravelApp/README.md

    * Pins clickable and seque to Details View
 * Details page
    * List more information on local business: Hours of operation, Address, Contact Information
+* Booking page
+    * Allows user to enter time, date and locaton of booking My Booking page:
+      * List of save confirmed booking by user.
+      * Allows user to Cancel booking with Alert pop for confirmation and refresh feature for instant update.
 ## Wireframes
 Add picture of your hand sketched wireframes in this section
 <img src="https://i.imgur.com/eyTqj2Z.jpg" width=600>